feranick/tensorflow-builds/README.md

    sudo apt-get install gcc-12 g++-12
    ```

+4. Python 3.14 is only supported in TensorFlow 2.22.x or higher.
 4. When compiling for Nvidia Blackwell GPUs (compute capabilities: 12.0), the ./configure script may fail to register it.
 You can force it (for tensorflow 2.21) by running:

   ```